-Crucially, due to the fact that the complex structure $J(u)=u\times$ is integrable (i.e., $\n J(u)=0$) and the orthogonality of the terms on the right-hand side of \eqref{eq-para-v_k}, the compatibility conditions for the initial data $v_k(0)$ in both problems \eqref{Nuemann-eq-v_k} and \eqref{para-Nuemann-eq-v_k0} coincide and reduce to \eqref{1-order-com-cond-v_k} (also see Lemma \ref{uniform-cc}).
+Crucially, because the complex structure $J(u)=u\times$ is integrable (i.e. $\n J(u)=0$) and the orthogonality of the terms on the right-hand side of \eqref{eq-para-v_k}, the compatibility conditions for the initial data $v_k(0)$ in both problems \eqref{Nuemann-eq-v_k} and \eqref{para-Nuemann-eq-v_k0} coincide and reduce to \eqref{1-order-com-cond-v_k} (also see Lemma \ref{uniform-cc}).
 This ensures the validity of the parabolic approximation scheme.

 The proof of $\T_{k+1}$ proceeds via the following two steps: \begin{itemize} \item[$(1)$] We show the existence of $W^{5,2}$ regular solutions $\om_\ep$ to the approximate problem \eqref{para-Nuemann-eq-v_k} via Galerkin methods, and derive key a priori estimates.
 Details are provided in Section \ref{s: local-exist-appro-problem}. \item[$(2)$] We establish uniform $W^{5,2}$-estimates for $\om_\ep$ with respect to $\ep\in (0,1)$, and obtain $v_k\in L^\infty([0,T_0], W^{5,2}(\Om))$ by passing to the limit for the sequence of approximate solutions $\{\om_\ep\}$ as $\ep\to 0$, which completing the proof of the property $\T_{k+1}$.
 See Section \ref{s: proof-main-thm} for details. \end{itemize}